jundalisay/spblist/content/en/research/smith/wealth-of-nations/book-2/chapter-2o.md

 A positive law can render a shilling equal to a guinea because it can direct the courts to discharge the debtor who made that tender.*
 - **But no positive law can oblige a free seller to accept a shilling as a payment for something priced at a guinea.**

-> *Superphysics note: This is because a debt is bound by a long time, which can include changes in circumstances.
-But a purchase is immediate.
+{{< n n="This is because a debt is bound by a long time, which can include changes in circumstances.
+But a purchase is immediate. " >}}

 In the exchange with Great Britain, £100 was occasionally considered equal to £130 in some colonies.